epsilon537/boxlambda/docs/components.md

 4. The Arty-A7 FPGA scan chain is accessible through the board's FTDI-based USB serial port.
 5. The OpenOCD transport protocol name for this type of connection is **ftdi**.

-See the *Test Builds* section below for the steps needed to set up an OpenOCD JTAG debug session on the Arty A7.
+See the [Test Builds section](installation-and-test-builds.md#test-builds) for the steps needed to set up an OpenOCD JTAG debug session on the Arty A7.

 #### RISCV-DBG Clock Frequency